xeokit/xeokit-webviewer/packages/website/articles/ifc2gltf/index.md

 <br>

-## Viewing the glTF and Metadata Files
+## Step 2.
+View the glTF and Metadata Files

-Now we'll create a Web page containing a xeokit Viewer that views our converted model.
+Now we'll create a Web page containing a xeokit doc:Viewer that views our converted model.

 First install the npm modules we need: